List of Peanuts characters: Morag (the "Pencil-Pal")

 In 1958, Charlie Brown had a pen pal, but, after several frustrating attempts at writing with a fountain pen result in only messy smudges, Charlie instead addresses and writes to her as a "pencil-pal".
 When asked by Lucy what they write about, he says, "She tells me about her country, and I tell her about ours...", so it is presumed that she does not live in the U.S. In one strip, Charlie Brown writes to her, telling her that she is his only friend, with the postscript "Everyone hates me".
 She is known to have written back to Charlie Brown at least once, when he reads his letter to Lucy, reading that she and her class at school all agree that Charlie Brown must be a very pleasant person.
 In a strip series in 1994, the Pen Pal was revealed to be a girl in Glasgow, Scotland, named Morag.

 World War II ("The Cat Next Door")

 A never-seen cat lives next door to Charlie Brown and Snoopy.
 The main focus on this cat occurred during the 1970s, although Charlie Brown referred to "the cat next door" as early as November 23, 1958.
 Snoopy often taunts this cat (usually starting with, "Hey, stupid cat!"), who generally responds by violently carving up his doghouse in a single swipe.
-They often have fights, with Snoopy generally coming worse off.
+They often have fights, especially on one occasion when Snoopy was told that the cat was attacking Woodstock (which later turned out to be a yellow glove), with Snoopy generally coming worse off.
 The neighbors who own the cat have complained to Charlie Brown about Snoopy harassing their "kitten".
 The cat's name was revealed to be "World War II" in the October 20, 1976 strip.